aptech/docs/docs/CR-xlsReadM.rst

    ::

-      //Will end the program and print an error message x = xlsReadM("nonexistent_file.xlsx");
+      // Will end the program and print an error message x = xlsReadM("nonexistent_file.xlsx");

    2.2 Turn off error message